ryanandniaz/Wedding-app/README.md

 # Ryan & Niaz Wedding App

-This is a simplified upload version.
+This is the Next.js version of the wedding site.